gzhu1957/HelloWorld/README.md

 # HelloWorld

-this is the first testing project saved in GitHub - hello
+This is edited note in the master readme file - I like the node/branch concept. thanks